 All events are conducted on the same day; the body composition (height/weight and waist measurement) will be conducted first in the detachment, followed by the one minute of push-ups, one minute of crunches, and finally the 1.5 mile run.
 A break of no more than five minutes is required between the push-ups, crunches and run.
 All physical events are conducted at the old track on campus.

 The Air Force Officer Qualification Test (AFOQT) is a commissioning requirement for all cadets.
 It is a standardized test similar to the SAT with additional sections testing a student's knowledge of aviation and other flight-related knowledge.
 The AFOQT is administered in the cadet's second year prior to Field Training, and each student will have two chances to pass the test.
 A passing grade is required to be nominated for Field Training.
 This test is administered at the detachment by our Testing Officer.

 All AFROTC cadets must attend field training in the summer between their second and third year.
 Field training is AFROTC's version of "basic training".
 Field Training will not just test a cadet's ability to perform under stress, it is meant to evaluate military discipline and Air Force leadership potential.
 This is a cadet's final evaluation in leadership, followership, and teambuilding before they will be allowed to enter the Professional Officer Course.
 Field Training is 23 days long and takes place at Maxwell AFB, AL. However the length of Field Training can vary each year.

-The following four programs are for active duty Air Force enlisted members.
+The following programs are for active duty Air Force enlisted members.
 For additional information about these programs, see your base Education Office: